|

 to qualify for membership.
 Your support today will continue through 2011 and you can receive an AEA email address.

-More about benefits are found under “About AEA”.
+More about benefits are found under \93About AEA\94.

 HELP WANTED

 AEA needs volunteers to fill BOD positions.
-See AEA Organization under “About AEA.”
+See AEA Organization under \93About AEA.\94

 A minimum of 10 years of engineering industry experience will be helpful.
 Previous leadership experience